-(A) (1) No part of a deposit for perpetual care, except the interest which shall accrue on such monies, shall be drawn from such depositories, except for an investment in such securities as may be made by life insurance companies in the state and then subject to all of the terms, conditions, limitations and restrictions imposed by state law relative to such insurance companies; provided, that the investment in notes, bonds or obligations of any county, city, village or district in the state shall not be subject to such restrictions or limitations and that notes, bonds or obligations are offered to the public and with or without advertising for bids thereon.
+(A) (1) No part of a deposit for perpetual care, except the interest which shall accrue on such monies, shall be drawn from such depositories, except for an investment in such securities as may be made by life insurance companies in the state and then subject to all of the terms, conditions, limitations and restrictions imposed by state law relative to such insurance companies; provided, that the investment in notes, bonds or obligations of any county, city, village or district in the state shall not be subject to such restrictions or limitations and that notes, bonds or obligations of the city may be purchased for such investments before or after such notes, bonds or obligations are offered to the public and with or without advertising for bids thereon.
 Where such investments are in the form of bonds, the latter shall be registered in the name of the Cemetery Perpetual Care Fund of the city and if no provision is made for the legal registration of such bonds, the City Clerk or Treasurer shall place the following endorsement upon the back of all bonds so purchased for said Cemetery Perpetual Care Fund of the City of White Cloud, "Not transferable without the written consent of the Mayor and City Clerk endorsed hereon."